roblaing/webgames/ricerocks/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault">Event.preventDefault()</a>
 the default for switch.

+A snag this introduces is it breaks pressing F12 to get the browser's debugging screen up, so that needs to be done before launching the server.

 <h3>What are the options?</h3>

 A common gripe against JavaScript is, that if like me you only revisit it every few years, everything